terencezl/terencezl.github.io/index.md

 _Head of ML / Principal Engineer, 2021 - Present_

-I had previously worked on facial recognition back in 2017, and really wanted to solve the two biggest problems in the industry - the accuracy of the algorithm, and the accuracy & scalability of the face search engine at increasingly large sizes (deca-billion scale and more).
+I had previously worked on facial recognition back in 2017, and really wanted to solve the two biggest problems in the industry - the accuracy of the algorithm, and the accuracy & scalability of the vector search engine at increasingly large sizes (deca-billion scale and more).
 Clearview was the perfect opportunity for me.
 I ended up solving them in each of the two years when I was here.
 In addition, I took on a lot more responsibilities, both in leadership/strategy and in people management.

-* Created a facial recognition [algorithm](https://pages.nist.gov/frvt/reportcards/11/clearviewai_000.html) ranked **US #1** and **World #2**.
+* Created a facial recognition [algorithm](https://pages.nist.gov/frvt/reportcards/11/clearviewai_000.html) ranked **US #1** and **World #2** by [NIST](https://pages.nist.gov/frvt/html/frvt11.html).
-* Researched & implemented a **deca-B** vector database that was **100+** times the SOTA throughput.
-Fused high-profile open-source C++ libraries to push the industry boundary.
+* Researched & implemented a **deca-B** vector search engine that was **100+** times the SOTA throughput.
+Fused high-profile open-source C++ libraries and created Python bindings.
 Near-term 1/10 server cost & much higher capacity.
 Long-term $multi-M annual savings.
-* Perfected efficient model training using tens of nodes/GPUs, enabling Research function.
+* Perfected efficient model training using tens of nodes with machine & job orchestration tools.
 * Drove model efficiency using distillation training, quantization, pruning & trimming, and hardware acceleration.
 Streamlined deployment with model encryption and serving engines.
-* Led cross-functional collaboration to design & review multiple compact ML data pipelines & inference infra for images/videos, resulting in $100k cost reduction per recurring batch job.
+* Led cross-functional collaboration to design & review multiple compute-intensive data pipelines & inference infra for images/videos, resulting in $100k cost reduction per recurring batch job.
 * Established foundational ML practices, tooling & platform and built a team of ML engineers.
 * Planned & executed product development & GTM of [PAD](https://www.biometricupdate.com/202208/clearview-reveals-biometric-presentation-attack-detection-feature-talks-training-and-testing) feature with team.
 * Co-wrote marketing materials and public letters.
 Engaged with policy officials.